au-research/ARDC-23-things/things/thing-7.md

     correlated increases in rural mental health issues.
 The beauty of this record is that it shows the entirety of the research outputs - publications, software, related datasets and more - all of which are citable.
+Has this dataset been cited yet?
 4. Click on the ‘Cite’ button to see the similarities between the formats for citation of data and other scholarly publications.
-Did you notice that, as yet, there are no citation metrics to this record?

 **If you have time,** poke around [Dryad repository](http://datadryad.org) to see how it has integrated citation